aimms/documentation/webui/library.rst

 * :token:`indexPageExtension` is used as a dimension of the string parameter which will configure the Page Actions(Primary and Secondary), Side Panels and Widget Actions on pages and widgets respectively.
 * :token:`indexApplicationExtension` is used as a dimension of the string parameter which will configure the Status Bar messages in the application.

+.. _public-statusbar-support-declarations:

-Public StatusBar Support Declarations:
+.. rubric:: Public StatusBar Support Declarations

 :token:`StatusBarSpecification` - This set is the specification used to configure Status Messages on the `Status Bar <status-bar.html>`_ that appears on the footer.
 You will need to create string parameters indexed over this set.

+.. _public-list-support-declarations:

-Public List Support Declarations
+.. rubric:: Public List Support Declarations

 .. _listgroupspecification: